stefanholek/kmd/README.txt

    and *postloop* respectively.
 Subclasses must now make sure to call their parent's implementations.

-3. Command aliases can be configured by calling the new *define_alias* method.
+3. Command aliases can be configured simply by extending the *aliases* dict.
    Alias names apply to all *do_*, *complete_*, and *help_* attributes.

 4. Incomplete command names are automatically expanded if they are